Encoder-Only Image Registration: Introduction

-The H-S assumption informs us about what features are beneficial for registration, while the L-H assumption explains when a neural network can produce such features.
-In light of these insights, we introduce the following modifications to existing networks to guide our architecture design: \textbf{1)} Unlike traditional learning-based methods \cite{balakrishnan2019voxelmorph,mok2021large,chen2022transmorph} that concatenate moving and fixed images at the network input and process the entire network as a unified flow estimator, we extract feature maps from moving and fixed images independently.
-This separation of feature extraction from flow estimation enables the generation of image features consistent with the H-S assumption. \textbf{2)} Because the H-S assumption holds primarily for small displacements, we implement a multi-level Laplacian with coarse-to-fine resolution.
-At each level, the moving image features are progressively warped using the deformation field from the preceding level, ensuring that only residual deformations (ideally smaller than one voxel) need to be estimated at the current level. \textbf{3)} The network employs a single encoder with a few conv blocks.
-Features for each pyramid level are subsampled via trilinear interpolation from the encoder output.
-The pyramid architecture omits decoders and instead employs a set of flow estimators with one per pyramid level.
+Based on these observations, we propose the \textbf{Linearization-Harmonization (L-H) assumption} as a design guideline for our registration network: \textit{linearizing local intensities and harmonizing global contrast variations constitute the core roles of ConvNets in deformable image registration.} The H-S assumption informs us about what features are beneficial for registration, while the L-H assumption explains when a neural network can produce such features.
+To decrease the computational complexity while handling large deformation, we introduce the following modifications to existing networks under the guidance of H-S and L-H assumption: \textbf{M1}: Decoupled feature extraction: unlike traditional learning-based methods \cite{balakrishnan2019voxelmorph,mok2021large,chen2022transmorph} that concatenate moving and fixed images at the network input and process the entire network as a unified flow estimator, we extract feature maps from moving and fixed images independently.
+This separation of feature extraction from flow estimation enables the generation of image features consistent with the \textbf{H-S} assumption. \textbf{M2}: Large deformation diffeomorphic framework: since the \textbf{H-S} assumption holds primarily for small displacements, we embed the registration process in a large deformation diffeomorphic framework with a multi-resolution pyramid and scaling-and-squaring integration at each level.
+The moving image features are progressively warped using the deformation field from the preceding level, so that only residual deformations (ideally smaller than one voxel) are estimated at each stage. \textbf{M3}: Moving and fixed features are combined using the Hadamard product, which acts as a lightweight cost-volume and naturally conforms to the local matching principle of the \textbf{H-S} assumption. \textbf{M4}: Multi-level similarity loss with Gaussian smoothing: we compute image similarity losses across multiple resolution levels, applying Gaussian smoothing before down-sampling to improve gradient behavior in homogeneous regions (corresponding to both \textbf{H-S} and \textbf{L-H} assumption). \textbf{M5}: Lightweight encoder with shallow convolutional blocks: based on the above design, the network extracts sufficiently discriminative features using only a few convolutional blocks for mono-modal image registration and simple multi-modal image registration.